release-it/release-it/README.md

 ## Scripts

-The scripts (previously "command hooks") are executed from the root directory of the `src` or `dist` repository, respectively:
+These script hooks can be used to execute commands (from the root directory of the repository):

 - `scripts.beforeStart`
 - `scripts.beforeBump`